 Historical Walking Tour of Downtown Albemarle

-In 1841 Montgomery County west of the Yadkin-Pee Dee River was partitioned to create Stanly County.
-The split was largely due to the western citizenry’s difficulty in traveling to court on the east side of the river.
-Following Stanly County’s creation, Nancy Almond Hearne, widow of Nehemiah Hearne, and her children donated 50 acres for a new county seat.
-The new county seat of Albemarle was established in 1842 and later incorporated in 1857.
+In 1841, Stanly County was created from a portion of Montgomery County because the citizens living on the west side of the Yadkin-Pee Dee River found it difficult to travel to court on the other side.
+Following Stanly County's creation, Nancy Almond Hearne, widow of Nehemiah Hearne, and her children donated 50 acres for the county seat.
+The new county seat of Albemarle was established in 1841 and later incorporated in 1857.
 Stanly County was named for eminent (and sometimes controversial) statesman John Stanly of New Bern.
 Albemarle was named for Albemarle County, once located in the northeast corner of the state.

 Albemarle’s original six blocks were centered on a public square located at the intersection of Main Street and Second Street.
 The town boundary went from First to Fourth Street and from North to South Street.